Animal Carcass Regulations in Alabama

 ## Animal Carcass Regulations in South Carolina

-In South Carolina, dead animal carcasses need to be removed in Timeframe varies by local/state guidance
+In South Carolina, dead animal carcasses need to be removed “immediately.”

 ## Animal Carcass Regulations in South Dakota

-In South Dakota, dead animal carcasses need to be removed in Within 36 hours often cited for non-communicable causes
+In South Dakota, dead animal carcasses need to be removed within 36 hours, often cited for non-communicable causes

 ## Animal Carcass Regulations in Tennessee

-In Tennessee, dead animal carcasses need to be removed in Recommended within 48 hours
+In Tennessee, dead animal carcasses need to be removed within 48 hours.

 ## Animal Carcass Regulations in Texas

-In Texas, dead animal carcasses need to be removed in Timeframe varies by local/state guidance
+In Texas, dead animal carcasses need to be disposed of within 24 hours.

 Site-selection safeguards recommended